Blignaut24/NederLearn_V5/TESTING.md

 I organized my tests in a simple way:

-- I create test data (like a fake user and blog post).
+- I create test data (like a fake user and blog post)
-- I check if everything saves correctly in the database.
+- I check if everything saves correctly in the database
-- I verify that all connections between different parts work (like linking comments to posts).
+- I verify that all connections between different parts work (like linking comments to posts)

 ### Main Things I Test

 My tests focus on four main areas:

-- User Profiles: Making sure new users get their profiles automatically.
+- User Profiles: Making sure new users get their profiles automatically
-- Media Categories: Checking if I can create different categories for content.
+- Media Categories: Checking if I can create different categories for content
-- Blog Posts: Verifying that posts save with the right title, content, and author.
+- Blog Posts: Verifying that posts save with the right title, content, and author
-- Comments: Ensuring comments connect to the right posts and users.
+- Comments: Ensuring comments connect to the right posts and users

 I wrote each test to be clear and simple, making it easy for other. developers to understand what I'm testing and why.
 This helps me catch. problems early and keeps my app running smoothly.